shalevwiden/WebsiteProgrammingProject/README.md

 This project has 10 Asset Storage Files, which are split up and accessed by 1-5 and 6-10.
 Each page links to a created markdown file and csv file, of which the number of rows and columns correlates to the number of the html file.
 <br>
-Many such tweaks have been made to the markdown file, which updates all created markdown files through `tablecreatorscript.py` in the `markdowntable_andcsv_creator` repo
+Many such tweaks have been made to the markdown file, which updates all created markdown files through `tablecreatorscript.py` in the `markdowntable_andcsv_creator` repo.

 ---